Facetime sing-song after memorable win - Stirling cherishes victory over West Indies

 Stirling lauds McBrine and Tector

 Sunday night's win owed much to a superb individual performance from McBrine.
-He took four wickets to contain the hosts to 212 in 44.4 overs then was part of 72 and 79-run stands with Stirling and Tector before being dismissed for 59.
+He took four wickets to contain the hosts to 212 in 44.4 overs, then was part of crucial 72 and 79-run stands respectively with Stirling and Tector, before being dismissed for a battling 59.

-It saw him named player of the series and of a match which Ireland looked to be winning comfortably before having to overcome the loss of a few late wickets.
+It saw McBrine named player of the series and of a match which Ireland looked to be winning comfortably before having to overcome the loss of a few late wickets.

 Stirling was fulsome in his praise of McBrine and Tector while also appreciating the significance of beating the West Indies, however depleted they may have been.

-"We're delighted, it's not every day we go on away trips and turn over a side like the West Indies and I'm really proud of the lads.
+"We're delighted, it's not every day we go on away trips and turn over a side like the West Indies and I'm really proud of the lads," he added.

 "We may have been fortunate to win the toss three times, but we still had to go out and perform, so we're delighted.

-"Harry Tector has been amazing - his consistency over his last 10 knocks has been outstanding, we hope he can continue that, but it's not a time to put pressure on him.
-He has so much potential, it'll come down to how much he wants it, and I think he does want it.
+"Harry Tector has been amazing.
+His consistency over his last 10 knocks has been outstanding and we hope he can continue that, but it's not a time to put pressure on him.
+He has so much potential, it'll come down to how much he wants it.
+And I think he does want it.

 "Andy McBrine epitomises what an Irish cricketer should be - the heart he shows.
-It's not easy to come back from being hit on the head, but he showed commitment and passion to help win us the game today - that partnership was key with Harry today, and all off the back of his bowling which has been magnificent."
+It's not easy to come back from being hit on the head, but he showed commitment and passion to help win us the game.
+That partnership was key with Harry - and all off the back of his bowling which has been magnificent."

 We found the spirit for the win - McBrine